ibrahimabdulsalam730-beep/Code-Craft/DEPLOYMENT.md

 ## Steps:
 1. Go to your Pella.app dashboard
 2. Navigate to Environment Variables section
-3. Add each variable above
+3. Add or verify each variable above
 4. Redeploy your application

 ## Database Status: